How to buy Ethereum (ETH) in Australia

 Launched in 2015, Ethereum has garnered a lot of adoption and mainstream attention, making it an attractive investment option for many.
 It’s native token, ETH, is used to pay for transactions on the network.
-Ethereum currently stands as the second biggest cryptocurrency by market capitalization, trailing only to Bitcoin.
+Ethereum currently stands as the second biggest cryptocurrency by market capitalisation, trailing only to Bitcoin (BTC).

 How to buy Ethereum in Australia

 For detailing the steps on how to buy ETH in Australia, we will use the Swyftx cryptocurrency exchange as an example.
 We consider Swyftx to be the best exchange for buying cryptocurrency in Australia due to its easy to use platform and app, great customer service and affordable fee structure.

 Although we are using Swyftx as an example of how to invest in Ethereum, most platforms will have similar buying procedures.
 So, if you are not planning on signing up to Swyftx, this guide will still be very useful for you.